 Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather

-According to the Rizhao City Meteorological Bureau's cold snap blue warning notice, affected by strong cold air, our city is expected to experience a cold snap from December 24th to 26th, with a temperature drop of 8-10°C. The lowest temperatures will occur on the morning of the 26th, with inland areas reaching around -10°C and coastal areas -8°C. On the 24th, daytime and nighttime northerly winds will strengthen to 5-6 on land, with gusts up to 8, gradually weakening on the 25th.
+According to the Rizhao City Meteorological Bureau's cold snap warning notice, affected by strong cold air, our city is expected to experience a cold snap from December 24th to 26th, with a temperature drop of 8-10°C. The lowest temperatures will occur on the morning of the 26th, with inland areas reaching around -10°C and coastal areas -8°C. On the 24th, daytime and nighttime northerly winds will strengthen to 5-6 on land, with gusts up to 8, gradually weakening on the 25th.
 Additionally, there will be sleet turning into light snow, with some areas experiencing moderate snow, from the daytime of the 24th through the night.
 Due to the significant temperature drop and low temperatures accompanied by light to moderate snow, there may be noticeable and snow damage, which could adversely affect tea plants overwintering in our city.
 To mitigate the impact of extreme weather on tea plants, the City Agricultural Technology Service Center has formulated technical guidance for tea gardens dealing with extreme weather.

 I. General Strategy for Winter Protection in Tea Gardens During Extreme Weather

 In the event of strong winds, heavy snow, and drastic temperature drops, timely winter protection measures should be taken for tea gardens.
-These include reinforcing large, medium, and small arch frames; removing snow accumulation on greenhouse films and tea surfaces; draining meltwater from tea rows; securing various coverings; and implementing appropriate winter protection measures for exposed tea gardens.
+These include reinforcing large, medium, and small arch frames; removing snow accumulation on films and tea canopy surfaces; draining meltwater from tea rows; securing various coverings; and implementing appropriate winter protection measures for exposed tea gardens.
 For collapsed arches, damaged greenhouse films, or dislodged tea canopy and row coverings due to strong winds and heavy snow, personnel should promptly repair the frames, cover them with films, and reapply coverings to the canopies and rows.

 Rizhao City: Technical Guidance for Tea Gardens Dealing with Extreme Weather-1